Rust at scale: packages, crates, and modules

 }

-The test above compiles fine because both this test and foo_test_utils are linked against the version of the foo library build with the dev profile.
+The test above compiles fine because cargo links the test and foo_test_utils with the dev version of foo.

 Dependency diagram for foo_test integration test.

-Quasi-circular dependencies are tricky and confusing.
-They also tend to have negative effect on compilation time.
+Quasi-circular dependencies are confusing.
+They also increase the incremental compilation time considerably.
 My advice is to avoid them when possible.

 Conclusion